edith-santacana/calculator/README.md

 |       /       |    Division    |
 |       **      | Raise to power |

+The result is rounded to 3 decimals digits.

 ## How to run and install the program

 1. Clone the GitHub repo.